EbtesamAlAmri/RMarkdown/README.md

 # RMarkdown
-This is for knitted R Scripts:
+This is for knitted R Scripts files:

 # Irrigation Dataset
 -First we need to understand the dataset (Discussing the dataset).